 If you end up having laser treatment your doctor will select the most appropriate laser for your treatment.
 Some endovenous lasers are more likely to hurt more than others (after the treatment) and are known as bare tip laser fibres.
-These older fibres fire in one direction and so their energy is focussed.
-This is in contrasts to radial laser fibres which are more likely to fire in a circular manner, meaning a smoother sealing effect on your varicose veins.
+These older fibres fire in one direction and so their energy is focused.
+This is in contrasts to radial laser fibers which are more likely to fire in a circular manner, meaning a smoother sealing effect on your varicose veins.

 2) You’ll Feel a Stinging Pain During the Procedure but not Because of the Laser.

 During your procedure, you’ll have an anaesthetic procedure known as tumescent anaesthesia performed on your leg.
 This is the difficult part of the procedure but also a really important one.
 Using a pump or manual syringe your doctor will inject very dilute local anaesthetic around the laser so that when it’s switched on there’s no pain.
 Local anaesthetic can often sting and this will often be mild but in some patients < 5% the procedure may need to be delayed.
 It’s rare that you actually feel any pain when the laser procedure is being performed.

 3) Not All Your Veins can be Treated by Laser so You’ll Need Further Treatment.

 Most people who suffer from varicose veins will have both veins which meander AND those which are straight.
 Laser treatment will only usually be used for straight veins as your doctor won’t be able to land the fibre in a meandering segment.
 Most people will then need to have either sclerotherapy or ambulatory phlebectomy to treat the side branches.
 It doesn’t mean that laser is not effective it just means it can only treat straight veins which most people have.